 Click on the above thumbnail for a screen-sized timeline.

-Click on the above image to see a street-by-street schedule for slurry seal-induced road closures.
+Click on the above image to see full-resolution pdf of the same image.

 2016 Street Overlay Map